-North Seven Charter accommodates a maximum of 12 guests, with three spacious upper deck suites and five lower deck cabins.
+North Seven Charter accommodates a maximum of 12 guests, with two spacious upper deck suites and five lower deck cabins.
 Each comfortable cabin has an ensuite with hot water, mini-bar and air-conditioning.
 With three outdoor areas and a large air-conditioned dining and bar area with a large flat screen TV, you’ll have plenty of space to hang out after a long day catching epic waves.

-Fun for surfers and non-surfers alike
+Fun for surfers and non-surfers alike.

 Don’t surf?
 There’s plenty to do on the North Seven Charter even for non-surfers.
 The fabulous crew entertain guests with dinner parties, karaoke, island excursions, snorkeling tours and much more.

 On board North Seven Charter you can choose from a variety of extremely spacious and modern accommodation options.
 All rooms have an ensuite with hot water, air-conditioning, a mini bar and a daily turn-down service.